 If you have an interest in taxation, you can pursue both a Juris Doctor and a Master of Laws in Taxation at the UBalt School of Law.
 Under the combined J.D./LL.M. in Taxation program, graduates of the University of Baltimore J.D. program can receive advanced credit toward the LL.M. in Tax degree for up to 15 credits earned for tax courses taken in the J.D. program.
 The LL.M. degree can be earned by taking as few as 15 additional credits in the Graduate Tax Program.

-To participate in the Combined J.D./LL.M. in Taxation Program, you would be required to take Federal Income Taxation while in the J.D. program, as this course is a prerequisite for all other tax courses.
+To participate in the Combined J.D./LL.M. in Taxation Program, you would be required to take Federal Income Taxation or Fundamentals of Federal Income Tax I while in the J.D. program, as either course is a prerequisite for all other tax courses.
 For combined program participants, we recommend that you also take Fundamentals of Federal Income Tax II while in the J.D. program.
 In addition, while in the J.D. program we recommend that you consider taking three of the following courses:

 Partnership Taxation - If you take Partnership Taxation while in the J.D. program, we recommend that you take the course after having taken either Fundamentals of Federal Income Tax II or Corporate Taxation.